todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 #### APT (the Advanced Packaging Tool)

-The [Advanced Packaging Tool](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) APT is the "package manager" of Debian Linux and its variants (e.g. Ubuntu).
+The [Advanced Packaging Tool](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) APT is the "package manager" of Debian GNU/Linux and its variants (e.g. Ubuntu).
 It provides for the (almost) completely-automated discovery, retrieval, configuration, installation and removal of both binary and source packages.
 APT is wrapper around `dpkg` adding useful extra functionality like automated package download, bulk package update, automatic package dependency tree resolution, etc...

 ## Ironing out the wrinkles

 Time to switch back to our Ubuntu Linux VM.

-> Whoa!
-That's one teeny tiny VM!

-Yes.
-Yes it is.
-But let's fix it anyhow ;)

-#### VGA just ain't what it used to be...

-> Come on Tod it's 2016 this Linux thing is supposed to be easy!

-Not always my young Padawans, not always...
-But here's how you can fix it.
+#### VirtualBox Guest Additions

-1. Open a new Terminal by pressing the shortcut `CTRL+ALT+T` or by pressing the `SUPER` (Windows) key, typing `term` and then pressing `ENTER`.
+1. Open a new Terminal by pressing the shortcut `CTRL+ALT+T` or by pressing the `SUPER` (Windows or Command) key, typing `term` and then pressing `ENTER`.
 This is how you launch applications in Ubuntu Linux i.e. it's the same as in Windows.

-2. Run the following command to install some tools we will use for compiling some kernel modules build and testing our OpenGL acceleration is working:
+2. Run the following command to install some tools we will use for compiling some kernel modules build and testing our OpenGL acceleration is working (_apologies you will probably have to type this bit yourself_):

   ```
   sudo apt-get install mesa-utils